-DEHY 2820.03: Behavioral Foundations - Communication & Motivation.
+DEHY 2820.03: Behavioral Foundations -Interpersonal Communication & Motivation.

-The constructs, principles, and methods of effective communication and motivation in health education and behavioral change will be examined.
+The constructs, principles, and methods of effective interpersonal communication and motivation in health education and behavioral change will be examined.
 Concepts covered include theories of motivation, principles of teaching and learning, the client centered approach to education and counselling, and aspects of psychology which are fundamental to dental hygiene practice.
 Emphasis will be on the one-on-one clinical setting with reference to the community environment.
 Learners will be prepared for the second year clinic course where they will critique their communication skills in clinical patient interaction using DVD recording.

-DEHY 2821.03: Behavioral Foundations - Smoking Cessation and Patient Education Counselling Techniques.
+DEHY 2821.03: Behavioral Foundations - Tobacco Dependance and Patient Education Counselling Techniques.

 This course will be a continuation of the theories and research into interpersonal communication.
-There will be an emphasis on motivational and counselling techniques for tobacco cessation and oral hygiene instruction, which will be incorporated into the dental hygiene process of care.
-Learners will self critique motivational interviewing techniques using DVD recording to prepare them for competencies in second year.
+There will be an emphasis on motivational and counselling techniques for tobacco dependence and patient education, which will be incorporated into the dental hygiene process of care.
+Learners will self critique delivery of patient education and tobacco dependance education using video recording to prepare them for competencies in second year.
+Emphasis will be on the one-on-one clinical setting with reference to the community environment.